wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 ![Wall in 3D map](/images/tutorial/wall_in_app.png)

-- In some circumstances, it may be better to use the “room” feature type instead of creating the walls around a room.
+- In some circumstances, it may be better to use the `room` feature type instead of creating the walls around a room.
 The room feature type will appear hollowed out with walls around the edge of the polygon.
-Additionally, if you enter any text into the name field of your room, it will appear in your map as a text label hovering over the room.
+Additionally, if you enter any text into the "name" field of your room, it will appear in your map as a text label hovering over the room.

 ![Room feature type](images/tutorial/room_type.png)